huydd79/conjur-poc/README.md

 - openssl
 - jq
 - python3

+#### NOTE: The certs folder contains certificate for defaul domain: *.poc.local.
+In case you have diffirent domain name, you need to create your own cert files.

 ## Usage
 - Create /opt/upload folder and copy conjur appliance image, conjur cli package to this folder.
 Contact your CyberArk's representative for those files and package.